European Traveler

 The Firenze Card is valid at the Medici Chapel as a skip-the-line ticket — go straight to the entrance after the security check.

 The high season in Florence is increasingly long: Easter, May, July, August, and the Christmas holidays are especially busy.
-November and January to mid-March are the only quiet months.
-Plan and book time-slot reservation tickets and tours when available in advance.
+November and January to mid-March are the only quiet months, except for the February school holiday week.
+Plan and book time-slot reservation tickets and tours when available in advance — the Accademia and the Uffizi are again sold out weeks in advance.
 Top sights are quieter directly at opening time or in the late afternoon.

-→ → Special opening hours for top sights in early 2023 — most sights are open normal hours in early 2023 but advance time-slot reservations are often essential.
+→→ Opening hours for top sights in 2025 — most sights have long hours but advance time-slot reservations are always sensible.

 Florence Resources

-• The official Firenze Tourist Office website is a bit cumbersome but has very useful information.
+• The official website of the Firenze Tourist Office is a bit cumbersome but has very useful information.
 Especially the pdf (alternative link) with the opening hours of all major sights.
 Unfortunately, it is only available for the current month but it is the second last line on opening hours — the final say is the guard at the door, NOT the ticket window!

 • Get Your Guide offers tours of all major sights while Tiqets sells online tickets for many top sights in Florence.

-• Omio is good for online train tickets in Italy and most of Europe.
+• Trainline is good for booking online train tickets in Italy and most of Europe.